yuleshow/ubuntu-configuration/README.md

-# ubuntu-configuration
+# ubuntu-configuration-
-personal ubuntu configuration for auto install
+This is just a person ubuntu configuration